 Anything we “accomplish” in the name of the Lord for selfish or prideful reasons disqualifies us from full entrance into the Kingdom of God on earth and disqualifies us from any rewards for those accomplishments at the judgment seat of Christ.
-This what Jesus meant when He said this sin will not be forging in this age or the age to come.
+This is what Jesus meant when He said this sin will not be forgiven in this age or the age to come.

 If you have wondered if you have committed the unpardonable sin, you likely have.
 Pride and selfishness are sneaky devils.
 They creep in slowly through deception and trickery.
 Understanding this verse helps us be aware of the devil’s schemes and keeps us from stumbling.

 Pride must be silenced.
 Self must have no voice.
 God must be sanctified in us so that He can shine through us.